Marina, a product leader I have known for many years, recently told me that this quote had been sticking with her:

 I'd love to know how you recognize that moment in your own work.
 How much do you need to know to take action?
 When are you ready to make a move?
 Please share in the comments.

-Maura Charles is the founder of .
-As a Coach and , she is on a mission to help teams and organizations embrace human skills like communication and in their ways of working.
+Maura Charles is the founder of Keep it Human.
+As a Product Leadership Coach and Consultant, she is on a mission to help teams and organizations embrace human skills like communication and emotional intelligence in their ways of working.

-She brings 25 years of experience as an , product , and leader to bear on the challenges of building high-performing tech teams.
+She brings 25 years of experience as an editor, product manager, and digital business leader to bear on the challenges of building human-centered high-performing tech teams.

 If you'd like to develop more human business and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.